lowRISC/ibex/doc/cs_registers.rst

 CSR Address: ``0x305``

-When an exception is encountered, the core jumps to the corresponding handler using the content of the ``mtvec`` as base address.
+When an exception is encountered, the core jumps to the corresponding handler using the content of ``mtvec`` as base address.
 It is a read-only register which contains the boot address.

 Machine Exception PC (mepc)